cpfaff/rbefdata_paper/paper/rbefdata.md

 providers even for only one data column that has been used in an analysis.

-While it seems a waste of time and bandwidth on one hand to always transfer the data to a local script for processing this approach also has its upsides.
+While it seems a waste of time and bandwidth on one hand to always transfer the data to a local script for processing, this approach also has its upsides.
 Having the data locally offers full flexibility in choice of tools and also enables the researcher to freely mix in other local data sources.
-While this approach works well for small data the direct opposite is the case for big data where the transfer of data is not possible due to its size.
-The recent trend here goes towards on-server/in-database statistics, a scenario where scripts are to be sent to the server before it returns the answer after processing.
-Keeping the `BEFdata` portal as flexible as possible this could be one of the future features.
+While this approach works well for small data it does not for big data since the transfer of data is not possible for large sized data.
+The recent trend here is on-server/in-database statistics, a scenario where scripts are to be sent to the server before it returns the answer after processing (xxx).
+To keep the `BEFdata` portal as flexible as possible and to give the researchers the freedom of choice this could be one of the future features to be integrated.

-While well described data helps a lot in understanding datasets and on deciding upon the relevance and applicability of data for a certain analysis there is still lots of manual intervention necessary after that to prepare the data for analysis (cite Karin and me? or xxx).
+While well described data helps a lot in understanding datasets and on deciding upon the relevance and applicability of data for a certain analysis there is still lots of manual intervention necessary to prepare the data for analysis (cite Karin and me? or xxx).
 It may needs to be cleaned, imputed, reshaped and merged which usually takes up to 70% of an analysis workflow, before smart models can be applied to the data to find interesting patters